FeoniX97/Churn-Telecom-Analysis/README.md

 # Churn-Telecom-Analysis

 ## About
-This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on telecom churns from Kaggle Database APIs.
+This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on telecom churns from Kaggle Database.
 For detailed walkthrough, please view the source code from <a href="https://github.com/FeoniX97/Churn-Telecom-Analysis/blob/main/Predictive%20Modelling.ipynb">here</a>.

 ## Contributors
 * @FeoniX97